Info

 What do you think of the collaboration with Snijlab?

-What are you going to work on in the coming year?
+What will you work on in the coming year?

 Thank you Joris, we look forward to admiring your work on Object.